Blackbuck National Park, India: What to pack, what to wear, and when to go [2023]

 January

-If you vacation in Blackbuck National Park during January, you are likely to find that it is pretty consistently hot and very dry with almost no rain.
-Temperatures tend to hover around the low 80s F (high 20s C) during the day, while at night they can dip into the 50s F (low 10s C).
+January for Blackbuck National Park is pretty consistently hot and very dry with almost no rain.
+Temperatures average in the low 80s F (high 20s C) during the day.

 What to wear/what to pack: